Kong/docs.konghq.com/app/_hub/impart-security/kong-plugin-impart/overview/_index.md

 Impart's API Protection and WAF platform delivers comprehensive protection for APIs, microservices, and serverless applications in cloud-native environments.

 Use the Impart plugin to:
-* Discover and catalog your API and web application Attack Surface
+* Discover and catalog your API and web application Attack Surface.
 * Protect your APIs and web applications from injection, enumeration, automated threats, and other attacks.
 * Find and help you fix your API and web application vulnerabilities and misconfigurations with built in API testing
 * Reduce your API and web application risk profile.